k1sul1/Raspberry-Pi-PHP-LED-controller/README.md

 php /var/www/led-controller/sample.php
 ```

-Then navigate to your RPis IP address, for example, 192.168.1.50/led-controller/sample.php, and see if a manly color lights up!
+Then navigate to your RPi's IP address and to the path of led-controller, for example, 192.168.1.50/led-controller/sample.php, and see if a manly color lights up!